Koh Chang – Beaches

 This dive shop is a combination of bar and restaurant all in one with a private pool.
 It serves a variety of pizzas and a mix of Thai and Western cuisine.
 This place also has regular pool parties.

-Places to eat at the White Sand Beach on your Thailand trip
+Places to eat at the White Sand Beach

 It takes no effort to find a place to eat on the White Sand Beach because the most hotels and resorts offer a wide variety of restaurants serving local and international cuisine.
 Tasty and cheap, try the delicious local favorites such as the “Tam” (spicy papaya salad), “Tom Yum Goong” (hot and sour shrimp soup) and “Pad Thai” (fried noodles with various ingredients such as dried shrimp and tofu) in the bustling food stalls and restaurants can be found along the main road and the beach.